flsing/machine-learning/README.md

 Implement a neural network to recognize handwritten digits.
 The neural network will be able to represent complex models that form non-linear hypotheses.
 Implement the feedforward propagation algorithm for prediction.

 ### Assignment 4 - Neural Networks Learning
 Implement the backpropagation algorithm for neural networks and apply it to the task of hand-written digit recognition.
-Implement the backpropagation algorithm to learn the parameters for the neural network
+Implement  the cost function and gradient for the neural network with regularization.
+Implement the sigmoid gradient function.
+Randomize the initialization.
+Implement the backpropagation algorithm to learn the parameters for the neural network and regularization to the gradient.

 ### Assignment 5 - Regularized Linear Regression and Bias vs Variance